Skip to content

 Variable compensation software

-With Actio Bonus Management, it's possible to have real-time access to individual results by area and by employee, which provides greater visibility and clarity in the variable compensation process.
-Furthermore, the software offers different methodologies, such as Scorecard, Action Tracking, Indicators and KPIs, Bonus per Employee and Area, among others.
+With it, it’s possible to have real-time access to individual results by area and by collaborator, providing greater visibility and clarity in the process.
+Furthermore, the software offers different methodologies, such as Goals Card, Action Tracking, Indicators and KPIs, Bonus per Employee and Area, among others.
 This allows you to choose the methodology that best suits your organization's specific needs.

 So, if you are facing difficulties in applying any type of variable compensation, be sure to consider hiring Actio's software.